 - Add step below

 To add another funnel step, click Add step below.

 Here you will see most of the settings that were also visible in the first step.
 However, some new things might tickle your curiosity.

 - You can select whether you want this step to directly/indirectly follow the previous step.
-In most of the cases, I select indirectly.
+In most cases, I select indirectly.

 - You can select the maximum time difference between both steps.
 It can be as short as several seconds but also can take days.

 Once you have configured funnel steps, click Apply in the top-right corner.

 Below the funnel chart, you can see the data breakdown by a single dimension.
 For example, if you want to see how the funnel is completed with different devices, just add the Device Category.

 If the dimension has more than several possible values, you can select how many rows per dimension do you want to display (the default is 5).

 #1.2.6.
 Show elapsed time